fprime-community/fprime-baremetal/fprime-baremetal/Svc/PassiveCmdDispatcher/docs/sdd.md

 A passive component for dispatching commands.
 Designed as a pared-down, passive replacement for [`Svc::CmdDispatcher`](../../CmdDispatcher/docs/sdd.md).

+## Assumptions

-Note that the implementation of `Baremetal::PassiveCmdDispatcher` assumes that only one invocation of any given port is made at a time.
-This assumption is essential for the memory coherency of the component's data structures.
+The implementation of `Baremetal::PassiveCmdDispatcher` makes the following assumptions:

+1. Only one invocation of any given input port is made at a time.
+This is essential for the memory coherency of the component's data structures.

 ## Usage Examples
 Add usage examples here